Fire Prevention and Mitigation

 Case Study: Chiquita Canyon Landfill, California

-Located in the communities of Val Verde and Castaic in Los Angeles County, Chiquita Canyon Landfill is experiencing a prolonged subsurface elevated temperature event that regulators and operators struggle to control.
-What began as internal overheating has escalated into a years-long crisis affecting thousands and thousands of residents.
+Located in the communities of Val Verde and Castaic in Los Angeles County, since 2022 Chiquita Canyon Landfill has had a prolonged subsurface elevated temperature event that regulators and operators are struggling to control.
+What began as internal overheating has escalated into a years-long crisis affecting thousands of people, young and old.

-Within 1 mile of the landfill, 67% of residents are Black, Indigenous, or People of Color - showing that communities of color are disproportionately exposed.
-Residents face ozone levels worse than 96–97% of the U.S.—meaning they breathe more ozone pollution than almost anyone in the country.
+Within just 1 mile of Chiquita Canyon landfill, 67% of residents are Black, Indigenous, or People of Color.
+Residents face ozone levels worse than 96–97% of the U.S, meaning they breathe more ozone pollution than almost anyone in the country.

-Chiquita Canyon Landfill is far from rural.
-In addition to homes, the landfill is located within just miles of schools, parks, and other community gathering spaces.
-Within five miles of the landfill you’ll find a range of early-childhood and K-12 schools - including Val Verde Head Start Preschool, Live Oak Elementary, Castaic Elementary, Castaic Middle School, SCVI, Montessori of Valencia, Legacy Christian Academy, Trinity Classical Academy, Sunshine Learning Centers, and Montessori of Stevenson Ranch - serving hundreds of students across preschool through middle school levels.
-Trinity Classical Academy alone enrolls over 500 students from TK through 12th grade.
+Chiquita Canyon Landfill is located within just miles of homes, schools, parks, and other community gathering spaces.
+Within five miles of the landfill you’ll find a range of early-childhood and K-12 schools.
+For example, Trinity Classical Academy alone enrolls over 500 students from TK through 12th grade.
 This means children are living, learning, and playing just minutes from the landfill, facing daily exposure to its pollutants.

-• Persistent, noxious odors forcing families to seal homes or temporarily relocate
+Persistent, noxious odors forcing families to seal homes, flee their home;

-• Physical symptoms including headaches, nosebleeds, nausea, skin irritation, eye irritation, ringing in the ears, and breathing difficulties
+Physical symptoms including headaches, nosebleeds, nausea, skin irritation, eye, ear and nose irritation, ringing in the ears;

-Meanwhile, Carbon Mapper found frequent and significant methane leaks at the Chiquita Canyon Landfill - 153 methane plumes (bursts of methane pollution) were detected on 15 different days out of 30 days studied.
+Meanwhile, Carbon Mapper found frequent and significant “super emitter” events at Chiquita Canyon Landfill - 153 methane plumes (bursts of methane pollution) were detected on 15 different days out of 30 days studied.
 That means methane was escaping from the landfill on half of all observation days.
-When leaks were happening, the landfill was releasing an average of 595 kilograms of methane every hour—a large amount of climate-warming pollution.
+When leaks were happening, the landfill was releasing an average of 595 kilograms of methane every hour - a large amount of climate-warming pollution.

 Key Regulatory Provisions Needed for Fire Prevention